Dietary & Allergen Info

 If you’re having difficulty navigating your client’s dietary needs, call us to discuss your requirements and our in-house nutritionist will do their best to offer some delicious options!

-Unless specified we provide (as standard) a 30% vegetarian component with each order.
+Unless specified we provide (as standard) a 30% a vegetarian component with each order.

 Specific dietaries such as fructose friendly, gluten free, dairy free or vegan are wrapped and labelled separately to avoid cross-contamination**